 Category: ISO-25012/Data Compliance

-Statement: Resources developed for this solution’s system(s) MUST be developed compliant with applicable regulations within the operating jurisdictions.
+Statement: Resources developed for this solution’s system(s) must be developed compliant with applicable regulations within the operating jurisdictions.

 Rationale: Non-Compliance with regulations puts the sponsor organisation at risk of reputation and/or monetary damages.